Introduction

 The intestinal empties are accumulated generating the digestion blank.

-2. BE-Doubleflow cell culture
+2. Be-Doubleflow cell culture

 Before seeding, prewarm the BDF device in the incubator overnight to minimise the formation of air bubbles.